--> RVDT- Construction, Working, Application, Advantages and Disadvantages

 Introduction of RVDT:

 RVDT full form stands for a Rotary variable differential transformer.
 A rotary variable differential transformer (RVDT) is an electro-mechanical transducer that provides a variable AC output voltage that is proportional to the angular displacement of its input shaft.
+As RVDT is an AC-controlled device, there is no electronic component inside it.
+Also, the electrical output of RVDT is obtained by the difference in secondary voltages of the transformer, so it is also called a Differential Transformer.

 As in our previous article, we have already discussed the complete theory of LVDT.
-As we know that RVDT is also an Inductive Transducer, not a Transformer.
+As we know RVDT is also an Inductive Transducer, not a Transformer.
 Its design and working are similar to LVDT.
-So for better understanding the concepts of RVDT, please follow our previous article titled as Construction and working of LVDT.
+So for a better understanding of the concepts of RVDT, please follow our previous article titled as Construction and working of LVDT.

 What is RVDT?

-Since the coil of RVDT is designed to measure an angular position, so it is also known as an angular position sensor.
+RVDT is an electro-mechanical inductive transducer that converts angular displacement into the corresponding electrical signal.
+It is the most widely used inductive sensor due to its high accuracy level.
+Since the coil of RVDT is designed to measure an angular position, it is also known as an angular position sensor.
 Unlike LVDT, RVDT is also a passive differential transducer.

 RVDT Construction